 job_conf.xml.
 The available methods are:

-the default if no handlers are defined and no
+db-transaction-isolationis the default assignment method if no handlers are defined, or handlers are defined but no

 galaxy.ymland corresponds to setting that option to

 Database Preassignment (

 db-preassign) - Jobs are assigned a handler by selecting one at random from the configured tag or default handlers at the time the job is created.
 This occurs by the web worker that receives the tool execution request (via the UI or API) setting a new job’s ‘handler’ column in the database to the randomly chose handler ID (hence “preassignment”).
 This is the default only if handlers are defined and the database does not support Database SKIP LOCKED or Database Transaction Isolation.